 - Assure that frame of your generator is grounded (see the safety warning above);

-- Start up the genset and let it stabilize for 5 minutes;
+- Start it up and let it stabilize for 5 minutes;

 - Turn on the double-pole breaker that feeds the 120/240V drier line;

-- Start turning on individual breakers on the critical branches that you want to backup one at a time.
+- Begin turning on individual switches on the critical branches which you want to backup one at a time.

 A proper reverse procedure is equally important to reduce risk.

-- Unplug the extension cord first from the genset, then from the outlet (never unplug the load side of the cable first since it may still be energized!!!);
+- Unplug the extension cord first from the genset, then from the outlet (never unplug the load side of the cable first since it is energized!!!);

-- Turn ON the main service breaker (assuming the power is restored).
+- Turn ON the main service breaker (assuming the utility power is restored).